On this page

-- be able to clearly explain and demonstrate their track record, credentials and the quality of the service they can offer you.
+- Be able to clearly explain and demonstrate their track record, their credentials, and the quality of the services on offer

 Yes, it’s a hassle but do shop around and don’t necessarily go with the cheapest option.
 Remember the old saying that ‘you get what you pay for’, within reason of course.
 You don’t want to be paying for an adviser’s flashy car.

-The financial advice and planning industry is highly competitive.
-Be prepared to negotiate fees to secure a good deal, especially if you’re a high net worth individual.
-You’ll be a lucrative potential client for a financial adviser/planner.
+The financial advice industry is highly competitive.
+Be prepared to negotiate fees to secure a good deal, especially if you have significant wealth.
+So-called high net worth individuals are highly prized, so make sure you are also getting value for money.

 3. Tax deductions

 Financial advice is tax deductible only if the advice is directly associated with producing assessable income.
-Examples of situations that meet this criterion include a financial adviser/planner’s fee for:
+Examples include fees for: